On The Trail of Irish Revolution In Dublin

 The most important landmark on O’Donnell Street was the General Post Office (commonly known as the GPO).
 This grand neoclassical building gained notoriety as the rebel headquarters of the 1916 Easter Uprising.
 Unlike most other countries, Ireland has multiple “independence days. " This uprising was perhaps the most consequential event of the Irish drive for independence.
 In 1912, the British Parliament finally passed the Home Rules Bill, but its implementation was put on hold with the outbreak of World War One.
 While many Irish nationalists volunteered to enlist in the British Army, others thought Ireland should take advantage of the opening when Britain faced external threats.
 The Irish volunteers arranged to receive arms shipments from Germany, the enemy of Britain.

 Much to everyone’s surprise, the uprising was organized by the intellectual elites of Ireland, who had little or no military background.
-The rebel forces planned to take over seats of British administration, such as Dublin Castle and Four Courts and established control over central Dublin.
+The rebel forces planned to take over seats of British administration, such as Dublin Castle and Four Courts, and established control over central Dublin.
 The operation did not have a good start due to confusion over the start date of the uprising.
 However, the British were caught off-guard; many soldiers were off duty at the racetracks outside the city for Easter weekend.
 After the rebels seized the GPO, one of the rebel leaders, Patrick Pearse, stood outside the front portico and read aloud the Proclamation of the Irish Republic.
 The proclamation asserts the rightful existence of the Irish Republic and stresses the equality of all Irish citizens regardless of gender.
 The proclamations were widely distributed in Dublin and other Irish cities.

-Although the Irish revolutionaries took over several landmarks, such as the General Post Office, the British could mobilize quickly to lay siege to the rebels.
+Although the Irish insurgents took over several landmarks, such as the General Post Office, the British could mobilize quickly to lay siege to the rebels.
 Due to tactical inexperience and inadequate equipment, the insurgents made several fatal strategic mistakes, including digging a trench at Saint Stephen's Green and failing to cut off vital transportation links into Dublin.
 Vastly outnumbered and without effective military command, the rebels had little chance of success.
 The British began to retake rebel positions one by one.
 The British Navy sailed up River Liffey and bombarded the GPO.
 Much of the neighborhood along O’Connell Street was flattened.

 “Written after I was shot.
 Darling Nancy, I was shot leading a rush up Moore Street and took refuge in a doorway.
 While I was there I heard the men pointing out where I was and made a bolt for the laneway I am in now.
 I got more [than] one bullet, I think.
 Tons and tons of love, dearie, to you and the boys and to Nell and Anna.
 It was a good fight, anyhow.
 Please deliver this to Nannie O'Rahilly, 40 Herbert Park, Dublin.
 Goodbye, Darling.”